PRO-2684/castwright/README.md

   -h, --help        display usage information
 ```

-### Castwright Script
+### CastWright Script

-A castwright script is a text file, conventionally with the `.cwrt` extension.
+A CastWright script is a text file, conventionally with the `.cwrt` extension.
 It is line-based, with each line representing a single instruction.
 For example:

 ```plaintext
 $ echo "Hello, World!"